Author: Vanessa Ngan, Staff Writer, 2003. Updated by Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2014.

 Klippel-Trénaunay syndrome refers to the association of a capillary vascular malformation with a venous and a lymphatic malformation.
 The surface red birthmark tends to be small or patchy but prominent.
 The lymphatic malformation can contain large fluid-filled cysts (macrocystic) or clusters of smaller ones (microcystic).
 The affected limb is wider and bulkier than the other side, and sometimes longer.
 Sometimes the affected limb is smaller than the other one.
 The syndrome can be complicated by blood clots (thrombophlebitis), seepage of lymph, infections (cellulitis), ulceration and bleeding.

 Hyperkeratotic cutaneous capillary-venous malformation usually affects the tissues around the eye.
 It may be associated with vascular malformations in the brain, known as ‘cavernomas’.
-This disorder is inherited as autosomal dominant abnormality, affecting half the children of an affected person.
+This disorder is inherited as an autosomal dominant abnormality, affecting half the children of an affected person.
 It is due to a mutation in a gene called KRIT1.

 Proteus syndrome is very rare and is thought to be due to an abnormal PTEN tumour-suppressor gene.
 It has very variable manifestations such as enlarged hands and feet or one side of the body, various birthmarks including vascular malformations, connective tissue naevi, epidermal naevi, skull abnormalities and fatty tumours (lipomas) under the skin and internally.